mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 You can replace the default column menu with a simplified one using the `GridColumnMenuSimple` component.

 {{"demo": "SimpleColumnMenuGrid.js", "bg": "inline"}}

+## Disable column menu

+By default, each column header has the column menu enabled.
+To disable the column menu, set the prop `disableColumnMenu={true}`.

+{{"demo": "DisabledColumnMenuGrid.js", "bg": "inline"}}

 ## API